Financial Aid

 Student progress will be assessed at the end of each term.

-Financial Aid Warning:
+Financial Aid Warning/Probation:

 Financial Aid Termination:

-In any term that a student receive all failing grades (grade of "F"), the student will be asked to verify attendance.
+In any term that a student receives all failing grades (grade of "F"), the student will be asked to verify attendance.
 If all of the instructors indicate that the student never attended the classes in which failing grades were received - financial aid will be cancelled and returned to the appropriate source of that aid (if the student received a financial aid refund for that term - he/she will owe the university the full balance of that refund and will not be able to attend in subsequent terms until that balance is paid in full).
 In any term which a student received all failing grades and all instructors indicate that he/she stopped attending classes prior to 61% of the term's completion, a Title IV Returns calculation will be performed to determine the amount of financial aid that needs to be returned to the federal, state, or other sources from which they were received.
 This too could result in you owing a balance to the university.

 Note: Even though a student may have been terminated for financial aid by federal policy, as long as he/she remain in good academic standing with the university, he/she may still be eligible to continue to attend Roosevelt at the student's own expense.
 The student may also attend another college or university while trying to bring his/her academic record back into compliance with the Satisfactory Academic Progress standards.